 Cache Aware Scheduling

 In order to take maximum advantage of the data caching for iterative computations, Map tasks of the subsequent iterations need to be scheduled with awareness of the data products cached in worker-roles.
 If the loop-invariant data for a map task is present in the DataCache of a certain worker-role then that map tasks should be assigned to that particular worker-role.
-Decentralized architecture of Twister4Azure presents a challenge in this situation as Twister4Azure does not have a central entity that has a global view of the data products cached in the worker-roles or has the ability to push the tasks to a specific worker-role.
+Decentralized architecture of Twister4Azure presents a challenge in this situation because Twister4Azure does not have a central entity that has a global view of the data products cached in the worker-roles or has the ability to push the tasks to a specific worker-role.

 As a solution to the above issue, Twister4Azure opted for a model in which the workers pick tasks to execute based on the data products they have in their DataCache and based on the information that is published in to a central bulletin board (an Azure table).
 Naïve implementation of this model requires all the tasks for a particular job to be advertised, making the bulletin board a bottleneck.
 We avoid this by locally storing the executed Map task execution histories (meta-data required for execution of a map task) for the cached data products.
 This allows the workers to start the execution of the map tasks for a new iteration as soon as the workers get the information about a new iteration.
 With this optimization, the bulletin board only advertises information about the new iterations.
 As shown in Figure 4, new MapReduce jobs (non-iterative and 1st iteration of iterative) are scheduled through Azure queues.

-Any tasks for an iteration that did not get scheduled in the above manner will be added back to the task-scheduling queue by the first available worker without a matching task for execution.
+Any tasks for an iteration that was not scheduled in the above manner will be added back to the task-scheduling queue and executed by the first available worker.
 This ensures the eventual completion of the job and the fault tolerance of the tasks in the event of a worker failure and ensures the dynamic scalability of the system when new workers are added to the virtual cluster.
 This mechanism can also be used to avoid the slow executing tail tasks of the iteration by duplicate execution in available instances.
 However, handling of slow executing tasks of iterations is still under development and is not used in the experiments that were performed for this paper.

 There are efforts that use multiple queues together to increase the throughput of the Azure Queue’s.
 However, queue latency is not a significant bottleneck for Twister4Azure iterative computations as scheduling of only the first iteration depends on it.